-Subway vehicle miles traveled was above 350 million vehicle miles over the last ten years.
-In 2019, the decline in vehicle service miles was attributable to the Hurricane Sandy related repairs on the L line, which reduced evening and weekend service from every 4-6 minutes to every 10 minutes in Brooklyn and every 20 minutes along the full line.
-These changes in service were in effect starting in the end of April 2019.
+Subway vehicle miles traveled was above 350 million vehicle miles over the ten years prior to 2020.
+The decrease in 2020 was primarily due to reduced service operated across the system between March and June due to the COVID-19 pandemic.
+In 2019, the decline in vehicle service miles was attributable to the Hurricane Sandy related repairs on the L line, which reduced evening and weekend service.
 In 2016, the increase in VMT was mostly due to the 7 Line Extension functioning on a full year basis, versus a partial year basis in 2015.
 VMT remained stable (at 356 million vehicle miles traveled) from 2013 through 2015.
 The decrease from 2011 to 2012 would have been an increase if the impact of Superstorm Sandy were excluded, representing higher ridership, including an additional leap year day.
 The increase from 2012 to 2013 was due to the impact of Superstorm Sandy in 2012 and higher ridership in 2013.